Keyword research remains one of the most high value SEO activities to kick off an SEO campaign

 • Take a look at the website, again if the site is large, concentrate on top level pages.
 Take a look at each page in turn; which set of search queries this page targeting?
 Consider: ‘This page would meet the needs of searchers looking for ______’, filling in the blanks.

 • Consider the niche industry websites (for example, if you offer camping and caravanning you might look at the Camping and Caravanning Site website) and the key consumer sites for your industry (for example if you offer climbing equipment looking at ukclimbing.com).
 What types of words and phrases do they use when discussing and commenting on your area of interest?

-• Pause for tea and cake
+• Finish with tea and cake

 Now these bits below you can crack on with without the client – once you have delved into the recesses of their brains you can follow the steps below…